Thermodynamics and weak cosmic censorship conjecture in the Kerr-AdS black hole: Thermodynamics and weak cosmic censorship conjecture in the normal phase space

 \section{Thermodynamics and weak cosmic censorship conjecture in the normal phase space}

-We will employ the energy-momentum relation derived in Eq.(\ref{emr}) to study the first law of thermodynamics in the normal phase space of Kerr-AdS black hole in this section.
-In addition, we will also discuss the second law and the weak cosmic censorship conjecture in the Kerr-AdS background.
+We will employ the energy-momentum relation derived in Eq.(\ref{emr}) to study the first, the second laws of thermodynamics and the weak cosmic censorship conjecture in the normal phase space of Kerr-AdS black hole in this section.